zegalur/libmozok/README.md

 `cmake --build . --config Release`
 4. Install the project:<br />
 `cmake --install . --config Release`
-5. You should now have the non-empty `lib/` and `include/libmozok/` directories inside the inside the `install` directory.
+5. You should now have the non-empty `lib/` and `include/libmozok/` directories inside the `install` directory.

 # References